Jackie O (radio host): Radio career

 In August 2013, Kyle and Jackie O announced that they would be moving from 2Day FM to KIIS 106.5FM.
 By March 2014 they had more than doubled the number of breakfast listeners at KiiS FM, with their show being the most popular FM show in Sydney with 532,000 listeners, while 2Day FM lost 242,000 listeners during the move.

 In 2018, Sandilands dared Jackie O to write and record a song in one day; the result, "Honey Money", written by Avalonia and produced by KIIS FM producer Kian Oliver (who also provided a rap), went to number one on the Australian iTunes chart (#13 on the ARIA Digital Sales chart, spending one week within the Top 50), with all proceeds being donated to Drought Angels, a charity set up to help drought-affected Australian farmers.
 The song was later removed due to a copyright infringement issue with the artwork, as Jackie O's face had been hastily Photoshopped onto that of Iggy Azalea's.
 Jackie O announced her intention to reupload the song for free.

-In November 2023, it was revealed the pair had signed a 10-year, A$200 million deal, a record for the Australian market; in other words, Kyle and Jackie O would each get a base salary of $10 million, plus bonus total stock options valued at $14 million.
+In November 2023, it was revealed the pair had signed a 10-year, A$200 million deal, a record for the Australian market; in other words, Sandilands and Jackie O would each get a base salary of $10 million, plus bonus total stock options valued at $14 million.
 The pair also negotiated a clause that allows them to broadcast from anywhere on earth; additionally, the show will be syndicated in the Melbourne market, leading to the cancellation of the Jase & Lauren show by the end of 2023.

+On 20 February 2026, Jackie O abruptly left her radio show following an on-air incident in which Sandilands criticised her work ethic during a segment about Andrew Mountbatten-Windsor.
+Over a week later in March, KIIS FM parent company ARN released a statement confirming that Jackie O's contract from the show had been terminated after she informed them that she can "no longer continue to work with Sandilands", marking the end of their show, three years into a ten year contract.
+It was also revealed that ARN had offered her a potential new show on the KIIS Network, however it would not be under her previous $100 million contract.
+Several days later, Jackie O released a statement claiming that she did not quit or resign from the show and her contract, and her and Sandilands have both hired lawyers as a result of the cancellation.

+In March 2026, Jackie O began a legal case against ARN following Sandilands' initiation of similar legal action for unlawful sacking.
+She is demanding compensation of "at least" $82,250,000.